Michael Palairet: Career

 Palairet was minister to Sweden 1935–37 before being posted to Vienna as minister to Austria in December 1937.
 This was a critical time for Austria.
 Palairet reported to the Foreign Office that Hitler had 'raved like a madman' at Austrian Chancellor Kurt Schuschnigg during their meeting at Berchtesgaden on 12 February 1938.
 There was nothing that Britain could do: the Anschluss followed on 11–12 March and Palairet was recalled to London.
 He was sent as the second UK delegate (with Lord Winterton) to the Évian Conference on Jewish refugees on 6–13 July.

 In September–December 1938 he was sent to take charge of the legation in Bucharest because of the illness of his successor as minister there, Sir Reginald Hoare.
 In June 1939 he was posted to Athens again as minister to Greece.
 When the German army approached Athens in April 1941 the British Embassy was evacuated, but Palairet remained accredited to the Greek government in exile and accompanied them to Crete and then, after the fall of Crete in May 1941, to Cairo.
 His post was upgraded to Ambassador in 1942 before he retired in April 1943.
 However, he returned to the Foreign Office as a temporary Assistant Under-Secretary, dealing with matters concerning prisoners of war, until July 1948.

 Michael Palairet was appointed CMG in December 1923, after the Tokyo earthquake, along with the British consuls at Kobe and Yokohama.
-He was knighted KCMG in the King's Birthday Honours of 1938, following his return from Vienna after the Anschluss of Austria in March 1938.
+He was knighted KCMG in the 1938 Birthday Honours, following his return from Vienna after the Anschluss of Austria in March 1938.